pablogguz/ineAtlas/README.md

 | Distribution by sex, age & nationality | Income distribution indicators by sex and nationality status |
 | Inequality indicators | Inequality metrics including Gini coefficient and P80/P20 ratio |

+All the data is stored in the accompanying [`ineAtlas.data`] repository.
+You can find the data dictionary and more information about the data structure [here](https://pablogguz.github.io/ineAtlas.data/).

 ## Installation

 You can install the development version of ineAtlas from [GitHub](https://github.com/) with: